JPETTomography/Gate/JPET_GATE_Use_Examples/Example_1/README.md

 **Main.mac** - This is the main macro you call in GATE, it manages the remaining macros.

-**Visualisation.mac** - contains information how present geometry
+**Visualization.mac** - contains information how present geometry

 **Geometry.mac** - describes detector geometry

 **GateMaterials.db** - database of materials

-How to run makro ?
+How to run macro ?
 ------------------

-In makros directory call:
+In macros directory call:
 ```
 Gate
 ```